mozammilrja/setup-micro-frontend/README.md

 # React Microphone Integration

-This project demonstrates how to integrate microphone functionality into a React application using the `react-media-recorder` package.
+This project demonstrates how to integrate microphone functionality into a React application using the `Webpack Module Federation ` package.

 ## Getting Started